 Treatment options for mild depression

 The following are the commonly used treatment options for people with mild depression.
-Also, for people with subthreshold depression that has lasted a long time and not shown signs of improving.
+They are also used for people with long-standing subthreshold depression that has shown no signs of improving.
 Some people prefer one type of treatment to another.
 So, personal preference for the type of treatment used should be taken into account when discussing the best treatment for yourself with your doctor.

 A guided self-help programme

-There are various pamphlets, books, and audio tapes which can help you to understand and combat depression.
+There are various pamphlets, books and CDs which can help you to understand and combat depression.
 The best are based on the principles of CBT, as described earlier.
 Ideally, a guided self-help programme is best.
-That is, a programme where the materials are provided by a trained practitioner such as a doctor, and where a practitioner monitors your progress.
+That is, a programme where the materials are provided by a trained practitioner such as a doctor and where a practitioner monitors your progress.
 A self-help programme takes some motivation and effort to work through - a bit like doing homework.
 A typical guided self-help programme consists of 6-8 sessions (face-to-face and via telephone) over 9-12 weeks.

 This is CBT but in a group setting of 8-10 participants.
 Typically, it consists of 10-12 weekly meetings.